Sudanese authorities detain Reuters, AFP reporters in Khartoum

-CAIRO (Reuters) - Sudanese authorities have detained a Reuters stringer and an AFP reporter who were covering protests in the capital Khartoum, the external information council, which deals with foreign media organisations, said.
+CAIRO (Reuters) - Sudanese authorities have detained a Reuters stringer and an AFP reporter who were covering protests in the capital Khartoum, the country’s external information council, which deals with foreign media organisations, said.

-Reuters last had contact with its stringer early on Wednesday before he went to report on the demonstrations, which resulted in clashes between police and protesters.
+Reuters last had contact with its stringer early on Wednesday before he went to report on the demonstrations which resulted in clashes between police and protesters.
 Sudan has seen a wave of unrest over soaring living costs.

 An official in the external information council, contacted by Reuters, did not say whether charges would be brought against the two Sudanese journalists.
 The official had earlier said they would be released early on Thursday.